mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 hetznercluster.infrastructure.cluster.x-k8s.io/hetznerdemo created
 ````

-To see the current status we can describe the cluster via the dkp command line tool.
+To see the current status you can describe the cluster via the dkp command line tool.

 ````
 $ dkp describe cluster -n ${CLUSTER_NAMESPACE} -c ${CLUSTER_NAME}